lehuy299/BadmintonApp/HomeworkDay9TeamD.md

 ### Homework Team D

-### _Kind of information that the Facebook API is needed for indentifying uniquely players:_
+### _Kind of information that the Facebook API is needed for uniquely indentifying players:_
 * __Facebook ID.__
 * __Phone number.__
 * __Address.__
 * __Day of Birth.__
+*(The information from the players' Facebook profiles)

 ### _Advantage and Disadvantage of Facebook Login_